nemegyeb/gridle-solver/README.md

 # gridle-solver

-This is a cheat for the mobile game [Gridle by Bill Farmer](https://github.com/billthefarmer/gridle).
+This is a solver  for the mobile game [Gridle by Bill Farmer](https://github.com/billthefarmer/gridle).
 It can parse and solve gridle puzzles automatically.

 ## Getting Started